Partial Preterism Refuted

 And the kings of the earth, and the great men, and the rich men, and the chief captains, and the mighty men, and every bondman, and every free man, hid themselves in the dens and in the rocks of the mountains (Rev. 6:15).

-For the same reasons listed in point #3, we can be certain the phrase "kings of the earth" does not refer to the political leaders of Israel.
-But there's another reason for disproving this claim.
-Since preterists interpret the phrase "kings of the earth" to be referring to the Jewish rulers of Israel and they interpret the whore of Revelation to be referring to Jerusalem, they create an illogical situation.
-Afterall, can the leaders of Israel become drunk with the "wine" of their own fornication?
-Obviously, not.
+For the same reasons given in point #3, we can confidently conclude that "kings of the earth" does not represent the political leaders of Israel.
+But there’s yet another critical flaw in this interpretation.
+When preterists claim that "kings of the earth" refers to the Jewish rulers of Israel and that the harlot in Revelation symbolizes Jerusalem, they create an impossible scenario.
+Consider this verse:

-A far better interpretation is that the "kings of the earth" are a group of world leaders that arise at the end of time and are aligned with the antichrist to make war against the armies of heaven at Christ's return: And I saw the beast, and the kings of the earth, and their armies, gathered together to make war against him that sat on the horse, and against his army (Rev. 19:19).
+Undoubtedly, a far better interpretation is that the "kings of the earth" are a group of world leaders present at the end of time.
+This same configuration of leaders will then be aligned with the antichrist in order to wage war against the armies of heaven at Christ's return: And I saw the beast, and the kings of the earth, and their armies, gathered together to make war against him that sat on the horse, and against his army (Rev. 19:19).

 6. Is the book of Revelation concerned with Jerusalem's fall in AD 70 or Christ's universal return?